Day 1: Arrive in Quito

 In the afternoon we will head downslope to Lower Elevation (below 2000 to 1200 m) wet subtropical forest.
 Found along the lower slopes of Cerro Tapichalaca these forests are heavily degraded and recovering.
 Most characteristic species are still found here and seem to be increasing due to the Jocotoco’s reforestation efforts.
-Characteristic species here included: White-breasted Parakeet, White-winged Brush-Finch, White-capped Tanager, Red-crested Cotinga
+Characteristic species here included: White-breasted Parakeet, White-winged Brush-Finch, White-capped Tanager, Red-crested Cotinga.
+Night at Casa Simpson.

 Day 6: Low Elevation / Upper Maranon Valley.

-Day 7: Morning at Tapichalaca Lodge – Drive to Jorupe Lodge.
+Day 7: Morning in the Tapichalaca Reserve – Drive to Urraca Lodge.

-We will have breakfast and spend the early morning at Tapichalaca Lodge.
-After that we will drive to Jorupe Lodge.
+We will have breakfast and spend a final early morning in the Tapichalaca Reserve.
+After that we will drive to Jorupe Reserve and Urraca Lodge.
 The lodge is located in Tumbesian lowland deciduous forest.
 This forest is characteristically hot with a rainy seasons commencing in November through March and a very dry season from May through October.
 Characteristic species include Henna-hooded Foliage-Gleaner, Olivacious Siskin, Pacific Elaenia, Black Becard, Grey-backed Hawk, Pale-browed Tinamou, and Whilte-tailed Jay.
+Night at Urraca Lodge.

-In the afternoon we will visit the Peru border to look for Comb Duck and other open country birds.
+On one afternoon we will visit the Peru border to look for Comb Duck and other open country birds.
+Nights at Urraca Lodge.

-In the early morning we will linger around Jorupe Lodge watching the White-tailed Jays, Pale-browed Tinamous and White-tailed Orioles as we enjoy some coffee or tea before the long drive to Buenaventura 5 hrs).
+In the early morning we will linger around Urraca Lodge watching the White-tailed Jays, Pale-browed Tinamous and White-tailed Orioles as we enjoy some coffee or tea before the long drive to Buenaventura (5 hrs).
 We will arrive in Buenaventura in the late afternoon, but will arrive in time to perhaps see the nesting Pacific Royal-Flycatcher and enjoy the dozens of hummingbirds at the feeders.

 Buenaventura is an important reserve in Ecuador as it protects one of the last remaining large patches of forest in a region where over 80% of the forest has been removed.
 The reserve encompasses an isolated mountain ridge with a localized high rainfall resulting in also a globally significant bio-diversity hotspot of endemics.
 Two highly endangered birds species are protected here, the El Oro Parakeet and the Ecuadorian Tapaculo.
 Recent studies have found locally endemic frogs, snakes, and many plant species – all new to science with in the last 20 years.
 The conservation work of Jocotoco has reforested over 1500 ha over the last 20 years with stunning results.
 Local and regional governments have acknowledged the reforestation work as a model for community water protection.
 You’ll hear more about that on our trip.